spcourse/python/en/installing/computer/mac/index.md

 ### Step 2: Atom

-This package can be downloaded from the [Atom website](https://sourceforge.net/projects/atom.mirror/).
-Just move the file to your applications folder.
-From there you can simply run it.
+This package can be downloaded from the [Atom website](https://github.com/atom/atom/releases/tag/v1.60.0).
+Download the file named `atom-mac.zip`.
+After downloading you should be able to run it.

 ### Step 3: Command Line Interface